tillea/gatk/scripts/cnv_wdl/germline/README.md

 #### Required parameters in the scattered germline case workflow

-Same required parameters as in germline case workflow, however in order to reduce wall-clock time and compute cost it is recommended to optimize for the following parameters:
+Same required parameters as in the germline case workflow.
+However, in order to reduce wall-clock time and compute cost, it is recommended to optimize for the following parameters:

-- ``CNVGermlineCaseScatteredWorkflow.num_samples_per_scatter_block`` -- (recommended WES value=25) number of samples to process in a single block; blocks of this size will be sent to germline case workflow and processed in a batch;
+- ``CNVGermlineCaseScatteredWorkflow.num_samples_per_scatter_block`` -- (recommended WES value=25) number of samples to process in a single block; blocks of this size will be sent to the germline case workflow and processed in a batch;
-- ``CNVGermlineCaseScatteredWorkflow.preemptible_attempts`` -- (recommended value=5) this allows to reduce cost by using preemptible instances
+- ``CNVGermlineCaseScatteredWorkflow.preemptible_attempts`` -- (recommended value=5) this reduces cost by using preemptible instances
-- ``CNVGermlineCaseScatteredWorkflow.mem_gb_for_determine_germline_contig_ploidy`` -- amount of memory alloted for ploidy determination tasks (the lower the cheaper)
+- ``CNVGermlineCaseScatteredWorkflow.mem_gb_for_determine_germline_contig_ploidy`` -- amount of memory allotted for ploidy determination tasks (the lower the cheaper)
-- ``CNVGermlineCaseScatteredWorkflow.cpu_for_determine_germline_contig_ploidy`` -- number of CPU cores alloted for ploidy determination tasks (the lower the cheaper)
+- ``CNVGermlineCaseScatteredWorkflow.cpu_for_determine_germline_contig_ploidy`` -- number of CPU cores allotted for ploidy determination tasks (the lower the cheaper)
-- ``CNVGermlineCaseScatteredWorkflow.disc_for_determine_germline_contig_ploidy`` -- amount of storage alloted for ploidy determination tasks (the lower the cheaper)
+- ``CNVGermlineCaseScatteredWorkflow.disk_for_determine_germline_contig_ploidy`` -- amount of storage allotted for ploidy determination tasks (the lower the cheaper)
-- ``CNVGermlineCaseScatteredWorkflow.mem_gb_for_germline_cnv_caller`` -- amount of memory alloted for gCNV caller tasks (the lower the cheaper)
+- ``CNVGermlineCaseScatteredWorkflow.mem_gb_for_germline_cnv_caller`` -- amount of memory allotted for gCNV caller tasks (the lower the cheaper)
-- ``CNVGermlineCaseScatteredWorkflow.cpu_for_germline_cnv_caller`` -- number of CPU cores alloted for gCNV caller tasks (the lower the cheaper)
+- ``CNVGermlineCaseScatteredWorkflow.cpu_for_germline_cnv_caller`` -- number of CPU cores allotted for gCNV caller tasks (the lower the cheaper)
-- ``CNVGermlineCaseScatteredWorkflow.disc_for_germline_cnv_caller`` -- amount of storage alloted for gCNV caller tasks (the lower the cheaper)
+- ``CNVGermlineCaseScatteredWorkflow.disk_for_germline_cnv_caller`` -- amount of storage allotted for gCNV caller tasks (the lower the cheaper)

-Note that lowering disc and memory too much will eventually lead to the workflow failing.
-Lowering number of CPU cores could increase the wall-clock times.
+Note that lowering disk and memory too much will eventually lead to the workflow failing.
+Lowering the number of CPU cores could increase the wall-clock times.